lisc55/third-rotation-physical-computing/README.md

 Attention:

 1. Typically, we set the source code path as `[Your path]/dartmouth-phys-comp-starter/proj/a0_hello_world` and the build path as `[Your path]/dartmouth-phys-comp-starter/build/a0_hello_world` ((see figure below)
-2. Select the right generator for the project.
+2. Select a proper generator for the project.
 For example, select Visual Studio 15 2017 Win64 for Windows 64 and Visual Studio 15 2017 for Windows 32.

 ### Step 3: Compile the code